FlowFuse/website/src/blog/2024/02/postgresql-with-node-red.md

 1. Connection Pooling: Implementing connection pooling can significantly enhance the performance of PostgreSQL.
 It allows multiple clients to reuse a set of database connections, which reduces the overhead of establishing new connections for each query.
 By configuring PostgreSQL to use connection pooling, you can optimize resource usage and improve overall system performance.
 Rest assured that in this guide, we have already configured our PostgreSQL to use connection pooling via the Postgres Config node/tab.

-2. Environment Variables: The [Twelve Factors](https://12factor.net/) emphasize the importance of separating configuration from code(flow) to ensure better security.
+2. Environment Variables: The [Twelve Factors](https://12factor.net/) emphasize the importance of separating configuration details from the code (flow) to ensure better security.
 Storing database credentials within the codebase can pose a security risk.
 Instead, expose the configuration details, as environment variables.
 This ensures that sensitive information remains secure and can be managed separately from the codebase.

-3. Primary Key Types: Choosing the appropriate data type for primary keys is crucial for database scalability and performance.
-While INT may suffice for small-scale applications, it's recommended to use BIGINT or UUID as primary keys for larger datasets.
-BIGINT offers a larger storage capacity and is more suitable for long-term scalability without the need for frequent migrations.

-4. Credential Rotation: Regularly rotating database credentials is essential for maintaining robust security practices.
+3. Credential Rotation: Regularly rotating database credentials is essential for maintaining robust security practices.
 This includes changing login information for managed databases and other database access points.
 Implementing a scheduled credential rotation process, such as quarterly 'rotation days,' streamlines the task and reduces the risk of unauthorized access.

 # Conclusion
 This guide has demonstrated the integration of PostgreSQL with Node-RED.
 Throughout this article we've built an inventory management system with data stored in a database.
 You've learned to create and drop tables, and performing operations like inserting, updating, and deleting data.
 Also, we have highlighted best practices such as utilizing environment variables and selecting certified nodes to ensure security.